magicctf/webpage-source/magicctf/content.md

 ------

-Items obtained by upgrading skills, such as magic wands/staves, won't be able to be dropped.
+Items obtained by upgrading skills, such as magic wands/staves, can't be dropped.
 Also, they won't be dropped on death.

 Magical(magical)